w33ts/dank-memer-wiki/Items/Fishing/Creatures.md

 ## Freshwater Creatures {: #Freshwater}
 Freshwater creatures are creatures usually discovered in lakes, rivers, and ponds.
 All fish give 1 XP toward your `/fish season` pass, but event fish, variants, and bosses give more.

+In order to complete a creature page in your <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide" target="_blank">/fish guide</a>, you need to capture one of each variant type and catch enough fish to reveal the full time the fish is available.
+If you see a question mark in the time, it means you have not discovered the full time range and you need to keep fishing.

+The Turkey Fish does not count toward the fish guide completion stats since it requires a specific bait to capture it.

 <center>